NOTE- This Blog also entails UPES Geography PYQ 2025 Main Examination-

 - demotivate the “aggressive consumerism”.

-If that happens, the outcome is "Predation".
-The same is happening in middle east.
+- If that happens, the outcome is "Predation".
+The same is happening in the Middle East.

 Comments